Your safety and security is the highest priority at Canberra Airport.

-Persons with a medical or physical condition that may prevent them from being screened by a body scanner will need to advise the screening officer of a condition or ailment which will require the use of secondary screening processes.
+Persons with a medical or physical condition that may prevent them from being screened by a body scanner will need to advise the screening officer.
+This will require the use of secondary screening processes.

 Privacy concerns have been diminished as the image displayed on the body scanner is a generic human profile with a general indicator of a detected item.
 A screening officer will apply the use of other screening techniques, including a targeted frisk search to clear an alarm.

 Refusal to be screened will mean you will not be permitted to pass through the security screening check-point or board your flight for 24 hours.

 Do not leave your baggage unattended at any time.
 Unattended baggage presents a security risk and may be disposed of by security personnel.
 Such incidents can cause disruption to airport operations which may also cause aircraft delays until the matter is resolved.

 A number of security personnel from various agencies, are deployed around the airport to monitor operations.
 Some may be identifiable by uniform, some may not.
 You may also see detector dogs in operation around the airport.

 Inappropriate remarks and jokes